 ‘It’s probably not a real person, the voice is still the same as it was before my stint in Azkaban.’

-A soft click came from the phone and a badge slid out of the change dispenser of the phone.
+A soft click came from the phone and a badge slid out of the phone’s change dispenser.
 Sirius picked it up and pinned it to the front of his robes with a huge grin on his face.

 Sirius Black.
 Up to no good.
 Harry laughed.
 Excellent.